 QUEENSLAND

-is the second largest country in Australia.
-When compared to other countries, it can be stated as an example that it is 5 times larger in area than Japan.
+is the second largest state in Australia.
+When compared to other countries, it can be cited as an example that it is 5 times larger than Japan in terms of area.
 The population is 4.5 million people and the capital is Brisbane.
-More than half of the people live outside the urban area of Brisbane, which is a different situation compared to other countries where the majority of the population lives in large urban centers.
-This state has 5 of the total 11 natural garden areas of Australia.
-These include the scenic Rome National Parks, Frase Island, the Riversleigh Fossil Fields, the Wet Tropics and one of the 7 wonders of the world – the Great Barrier Reef.
-As the country with the lowest tax in Australia, with new technologies and services and enough space for development, Queensland is certainly a desirable destination for many new businesses every year.
+More than half of the people live outside the metropolitan area of Brisbane, which is a different situation compared to other states where the majority of the population lives in large urban centers.
+This state has 5 of Australia's 11 natural garden areas.
+These include the National Parks Scenic Rim, Frase Island, Riversleigh Fossil Fields, Wet Tropics and one of the 7 Wonders of the World - the Great Barrier Reef.
+As the country with the lowest tax in Australia, with new technologies and services and enough room for development, Queensland is certainly a desirable destination for many new businesses every year.

-Queensland was inhabited by Aborigines 65,000 years ago.
-The first Europeans to visit this area were Dutch explorers Willem Jenz and Jan Carstens.
+Queensland was inhabited by Aborigines as early as 65,000 years ago.
+The first Europeans to visit these areas were the Dutch explorers Willem Jenz and Jan Carstens.
 The first conqueror of Queensland was James Cook, who came to this territory back in 1970.
-After that, it became part of New South Wales and a colony of Great Britain at the same time.
-Queensland officially seceded from New South Wales in 1851.
+After that, it became a part of New South Wales and a colony of Great Britain at the same time.
+Queensland officially separated from New South Wales in 1851.

-From an economic point of view, Queensland is one of the largest tourism centers in Australia precisely because of the large amount of natural heritage it possesses.
+From an economic point of view, Queensland represents one of the biggest centers of tourism in Australia precisely because of the large amount of natural heritage it possesses.

 BRISBANE

-is the capital and most populous city of Queensland.
-It has a population of 2.2 million.
-It is named after the Brisbane River on which it is located and which was named after the Scottish Governor of New South Wales, Sir Thomas Brisbane.
+is the capital and most populous city of the state of Queensland.
+It has 2.2 million inhabitants.
+It is named after the Brisbane River on which it is located, which was named after the Scottish Governor of New South Wales, Sir Thomas Brisbane.

-Brisbane is rapidly developing as a diversified and energetic global city with an economy worth 114 billion dollars.
-It is part of Australia’s fastest growing metropolitan region, Southeast Queensland, with a population expected to double to almost 4 million by 2056.
+Brisbane is rapidly developing as a diverse and energetic global city with a $114 billion economy.
+It is part of Australia's fastest growing metropolitan region, South East Queensland, with a population expected to double to almost 4 million by 2056.

-The biggest sights of the city are Queensland Cultural Center, South Bank Parklands, Brisbane Powerhouse, Alma Park…
+The biggest sights of the city are Queensland Cultural Centre, South Bank Parklands, Brisbane Powerhouse, Alma Park...

-The key occupations that are becoming very popular in Brisbane are related to the construction industry, education, finance, health, mining, transport, etc. More than half of the population of this district works in these industries.
-In addition, still in this part, all these occupations are in short supply and represent an opportunity for immigration.
+The key occupations that are becoming highly sought after in Brisbane are related to the construction industry, education, finance, healthcare, mining, transport etc. More than half of the population of this district works in these industries.
+In addition, still in this part, all these occupations are deficient and represent an opportunity for immigration.

 Business services make up more than a quarter of Brisbane's total economy.
 That sector is the largest in terms of the number of employees in this city.